TheMastro-11/Tezos-Contracts/README.md

 - Archetype
 - Ligo

-each one with unique properties and funtionalities.<br> Therefore at the beginning of my work, i tested all three of them.
+each one with unique properties and functionalities.<br> Therefore at the beginning of my work, i tested all three of them.

 ## Use Cases